 Did you know that there’s a way for you to proactively moderate your brand’s Facebook page…before posts are even written by your audience?
 If you’re on admin-level for your brand’s page, you are able to make some simple changes that will not allow certain words to be posted on your page.
 For faith-based brands, this is also helpful in addition to the profanity-blocker (you can see how to block profanity here).

 To create a list of blocked words, you can click here for step-by-step instructions from Facebook’s site.
-Here’s some tips to help you utilize this feature:
+Here are some tips to help you utilize this feature:

 –Protect your audience: If you cater to families, this tool is a great idea because it prevents questionable posts from being posted directly to your wall.
 While the profanity filter filters out traditional curse words, the moderation tool can also filter out additional words that would be questionable for your specific audience.
 You also have the ability to add words that may be more recent than the ones filtered out by the profanity filter (for example, if you notice new slang words being used by younger members of the community that are inappropriate).